Rodolfo Castro Player Props: Pirates vs. Blue Jays

 Rodolfo Castro At The Plate

-- Castro leads Pittsburgh with an OBP of .379 this season while batting .276 with 11 walks and 10 runs scored.
+- Castro has 24 hits this season and a team-best OBP of .368.

-- Among qualified hitters in MLB, he ranks 56th in batting average, 34th in on-base percentage, and 75th in slugging.
+- Among the qualified hitters in MLB action, he ranks 69th in batting average, 42nd in on-base percentage, and 88th in slugging.

+- Castro has reached base via a hit in 17 games this year (of 32 played), and had multiple hits in six of those games.

-- In 9.7% of his games this season, he has homered, and 2.9% of his trips to the dish.
+- In 9.4% of his games this year, he has gone deep, and 2.8% of his trips to the dish.

-- In six games this season (19.4%), Castro has picked up an RBI, and in four of those games (12.9%) he had two or more.
+- Castro has had an RBI in six games this year (18.8%), including four multi-RBI outings (12.5%).
 He has also driven in three or more of his team's runs in one contest.

-- He has scored in 19.4% of his games this season, with two or more runs scored in 12.9%.
+- He has scored in six of 32 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.